Eswarpulaparthi/Airbnb_Clone/README.md

 In the project directory, you can run:
 ### `npm install`
+After cloning the Repository, install all dependencies using npm install
 ### `npm start`

 Runs the app in the development mode.\